9 Best Whale Watching Tours in Reykjavik

 • Duration: about 3 and a half hours, or two and a half hours if you choose the express version.

-• Means of transport: to reach the port of Reykjavik you must do it on your own, while during the experience you will be aboard a cruise ship with all the comforts.
+• Means of transport: to get to the port of Reykjavik you must do it on your own, while during the experience you will be aboard a cruise ship with all the comforts.

 3. Whale watching cruise for small groups